kortkamp/SeaQuestJs/README.md

 # Instructions
-*	Use arroys keys to move and space to shot
+*	Use arroys keys to move and space to shoot